Raceless-RLS/rls_career_overhaul/ReadMe.md

 **Important**: When starting a new save, you must press `Ctrl+L`.
 It is recommended to do this every time you start the game to ensure everything runs smoothly.

+## Installation

+1. **Download the Mod**:
+   - Click on Releases on right side and select the Latest Release.
+   - Scroll to the bottom and download either the standard or noPolice version of the mod.

+4. **Move to Mods Folder**:
+   - Navigate to your BeamNG.drive mods folder.
+The default path is `%AppData%\BeamNG.drive\0.32\mods`.
+Note that `0.32` is the current version and might be different for your game.
+   - Copy the compressed ZIP file into the `mods` folder.

+5. **Enable the Mod**:
+   - Launch BeamNG.drive.
+   - Go to the game settings and enable the RLS Career Overhaul mod.

 ## Overview

 The RLS Career Overhaul mod enhances various aspects of BeamNG.drive, including police interactions, the economy, parcel and vehicle deliveries, insurance, garage space, and dealerships.
 This mod aims to provide a more immersive and challenging career experience.